What Does it Take to Be a Solar Sales Representative or Assessor?

 - Calculate potential solar resources or solar array production for a particular site considering issues such as climate, shading, and roof orientation.

-What a Solar Sales Representative or Assessor Should Know
+Qualities of a Solar Sales Representative or Assessor

-When polled, Solar Sales Representatives and Assessors say the following skills are most frequently used in their jobs:
+These are the skills Solar Sales Representatives and Assessors say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.